kjpye/P6-MIDI/lib/MIDI/Event.md

   * sequence = a value 0 to 65,535 (0xFFFF)

-  * text = a string of 0 or more bytes of ASCII text
+  * text = a string of 0 or more bytes of ASCII text (although this module should work with arbitrary utf-8 encoded text)

   * raw = a string of 0 or more bytes of binary data